-TRIKAFTA in the U.S., including the launch of TRIKAFTA in children with CF 2 to 5 years of age.
+The increase was primarily due to the continued performance of TRIKAFTA in the U.S., following the launch of TRIKAFTA in children with CF 2 to 5 years of age and strong uptake of TRIKAFTA/KAFTRIO in ex-U.S. markets with recently achieved reimbursements and label extensions in younger age groups.

+Expenses

-Expenses Our total research and development ("R&D"), acquired in-process research and development ("AIPR&D"), and selling, general and administrative ("SG&A") expenses increased to \$1.2 billion in the second quarter of 2023 as compared to \$877.3 million in the second payments.
+Our total research and development ("R&D"), acquired in-process research and development ("AIPR&D"), and selling, general and administrative ("SG&A") expenses increased to \$1.1 billion in the third quarter of 2023 as compared to \$920.8 million in the third quarter of 2022.
+The increase was primarily due to the progression of several product candidates in mid- to late-stage clinical development, increased AIPR&D and costs to support global launches.
+Cost of sales was 13% and 12% of our net product revenues in the third quarter of 2023 and 2022, respectively.

+Cash
-Cash Our total cash, cash equivalents and marketable securities increased to \$12.6 billion as of June 30, 2023 as compared to \$10.9 billion as of December 31, 2022 primarily due to our net product revenues and operating cash flows partially offset by our upfront payments to

-Entrada Therapeutics, Inc. ("Entrada") and CRISPR Therapeutics AG ("CRISPR"), repurchases of our common stock, and income tax
+Our total cash, cash equivalents and marketable securities increased to \$13.6 billion as of September 30, 2023 as compared to \$10.9 billion as of December 31, 2022 primarily due to our net product revenues and operating cash flows partially offset by our upfront payments to Entrada Therapeutics, Inc. ("Entrada") and CRISPR Therapeutics AG ("CRISPR"), repurchases of our common stock, and income tax payments.